Voting extended at 27 polling stations in Ontario, delaying counting in 19 ridings

 - Get the latest local updates right to your inbox

+Elections Ontario had warned voters earlier Thursday of "last-minute" location changes to some polling stations after voting got underway.
+It encouraged voters to check on its website or app to confirm locations before heading to the polls.
+The leaders of Ontario's four major parties cast their ballots in the morning.

-Meanwhile, Elections Ontario says it has fixed a problem that saw no voter information data flowing to political parties for much of Thursday morning after polls opened.
+Meanwhile, Elections Ontario said earlier Thursday that it had fixed a problem that saw no voter information data flowing to political parties for much of Thursday morning after polls opened.

 The issue did not affect polling stations for voters, but rather the information that flows to parties to let them know who has or has not voted, which is known as "strike-off data."